u-clarkdeveloper/export-sql-tables-bat/README.md

 >ExportSqlTables.bat -h

 Export MS SQL Database Tables
-Note: Make sure to have bcp installed on the server running this script
+Note: Make sure to have bcp and unix2dos installed on the server running this script

 Usage: